connexcs/docs/customer-ratecard.md

 4. Once the upload completes click on the file name, Map the rate card fields against the system fields.
 (Add GIF here)

+![alt text][map-giff]

 5. Click on Import to card button & select the Customer card & click save.

 6. Your rate card file will be imported to your customer rate card & you will be notfied with a popup once the import is complete. the  card is now live and ready to use.

 NB.
 You do not need to BUILD a rate card created in this way.